Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Contraindications

-We recognize the weed in the garden
+Recognizing a weed in the garden

 • Phytoandrogens contained in the root increase potency, regulate sexual function, improve hormonal balance.